 Lifetime Wellness is a holistic approach to health and lifetime physical activities in Tennessee high schools.
 This approach to total wellness encompasses the physical, mental, social, and emotional well-being of the individual.
 Students will be required to dress out during this class.
-This course is required for all 9th graders unless you substitute two (2) years of JROTC.
+This course is a graduation requirement unless you substitute two (2) years of JROTC.